SamridhVaasu/KrishiDrishti/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-© 2025 Smart Farm Technologies | AgroSense AI v2.4.1